 Resources for Creating and Managing a local Action Network

-See the “Outreach” section of the Current Volunteers page on our website for resources to help you build your Action Network
+- See the “Outreach & Planning” section of the Current Volunteers page on our website for resources to help you build your Action Network

 How do I Create a Community Action Network?

-There is no magic formula to creating a Community Action Network, but a great first start is to figure out how you will contact and keep track of your network even before you find people to join it.
+- There is no magic formula to creating a Community Action Network, but a great first start is to figure out how you will contact and keep track of your network even before you find people to join it.
 Will you use an Excel spreadsheet to catalogue contact information and contact people by phone?
 Do you prefer Facebook?
 Do you like sending tweets?
 Figure out the method that works best for you and your network, and keep your list current and easy to reach.
-And our standard sign-up forms, available on our website, might be a helpful way to capture information.
+And our standard sign-up form might be a helpful way to capture information.

-Think carefully about who to include.
+- Think carefully about who to include.
 Begin with your own RESULTS group and make sure your method of communication, as well as your contact details, are up to date and running smoothly.
 Then think about your relationships and affiliations and coalition partners.
-Ask yourself, which individuals and groups might be interested in joining an action network that will be activated when there is an immediate, important advocacy action that can be taken?
-Then craft your invitation which clearly explains that you are not placing anyone on a formal database kept in the DC office, but that you are keeping a current list of people who may want to be notified of local opportunities in the fight against hunger and poverty.
+Ask yourself which individuals and groups might be interested in joining an action network that will be activated when there is an immediate, important advocacy action that can be taken?
+You don’t have to place anyone in a formal database kept in the DC office.
+If you wish, you can simply keep a current list of people who may want to be notified of local opportunities in the fight against hunger and poverty.